microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationProxyConnectorMemberOf.md

 # Get-EntraApplicationProxyConnectorMemberOf.

-## SYNOPSIS
+## Synopsis
-The Get-EntraApplicationProxyConnectorMemberOf command gets the ConnectorGroup that the specified Connector is a member of.
+the Get-EntraApplicationProxyConnectorMemberOf command gets the ConnectorGroup that the specified Connector is a member of.

-## SYNTAX
+## Syntax

 ```powershell
 Get-EntraApplicationProxyConnectorMemberOf